jhaldas/Sitemap-Compare/README.md

 If choosing to create your own body, still use {{Value1}} and {{Value2}} as your variables.

 9. Click "Finish"
+10. Go to "Settings" under your username and make sure you have URL Shortening toggled off.

 ### Terminal commands
 You will need to run these commands in your terminal in order to make sure everything is up to date and installed.